o355/PyWeather/README.md

 ## Notices

+### Indev code notice
+Right now, there is an issue regarding the new spinner library conflicting with colorama's color styles that I use to color and brighten up text in PyWeather.
+It appears to only be occurring on Windows at the moment.

+I've reported an issue to the project on GitHub, and hopefully things get solved.
+Just remember, PyWeather 0.6.3 beta's release date is well over 2 months away, so I'm hoping things get fixed soon.

 ### Beta Notice
 If you haven't noticed, PyWeather is in beta.
 This means that basic features should work fine, but more advanced and new features may not work.